 On March 19, 1997, Sunbeam acknowledged that its first-quarter earnings would be below Wall Street analysts' estimates.
 At that point things began to unravel quickly.
 By April 3, 1998, Sunbeam's stock had fallen 25 percent to a little over \$34.00.
 Mr. Dunlap tried to make corrections admitting that some bad deals were made with excessive discounts to dealers.
-But matters did not improve (Titans of Finance.
-2007).
+But matters did not improve.
 On June 9, 1998, he made a final fatal error-he lost control of his composure at a board meeting-an unforgivable error.
 He accused a major shareholder, billionaire Ronald Perelman of a conspiracy to drive the price of Sunbeam's stock down so that he (Perelman) could buy out the company.
 Mr. Dunlap then uttered the fatal words: "Either we get the support we should have or [Chief Financial Officer] Russ and I are prepared to go....
 Just pay us" (Byrne, 1998).
 The impression that Mr. Dunlap made on the directors was devastating.
 Their leader, Mr. Dunlap, had become undone-he no longer held their confidence.
 A few days later the board reconvened and placed a conference call to Mr. Dunlap.
 Their message was brief, as it always is: "All the directors have considered the options presented to us last Tuesday, and we have decided that your departure from the company is necessary."
-The events leading up to the Sunbeam Corporation board meeting on June 9, 1998 are recorded in an article by John Byrne that was published in BusinessWeek, (1998).
-That marked the end of Mr. Dunlap's term of CEO at Sunbeam and most probably his career as a CEO (McGeeham.
-2001).
+That marked the end of Mr. Dunlap's term of CEO at Sunbeam and most probably his career as a CEO.

 The lesson to CEO's is simply this: A CEO must never lose control of his emotions in the presence of anyone in the corporation, and most certainly never at a meeting where either senior officers or board members are present.
 A CEO must always appear to be in control of every situation and to have a plan for addressing whatever problems may be present at that time.

+Consider the disastrous effect on an operating room staff of nurses and other surgeons if the operating surgeon appeared to be impaired by emotion at the onset of an operation.
+Would it not seem obvious that those in attendance would immediately take steps to stop the surgeon from beginning the operation?
 There is certainly a reasonable probability that if Mr. Dunlap, instead of appearing emotionally upset and making a statement indicating that he was ready to abdicate his responsibilities, had offered a plan for addressing the problem of declining share price because of the overstatement of sales, he would not have created the impression that he was no longer to be trusted to lead the corporation.
 In essence, Mr. Dunlap resigned.
 That was a fatal and irreversible mistake.
 Perhaps his arrogant nature led him to behave as he did-to his detriment.
 In his case the Bible quote was realized: "...for all those who take the sword will perish by the sword."